frederic-perez/AmE-dictionary/data/dictionary.md

 __hark__ _v_ :two::hammer: (harking)
 __harmonize__ _v_
 __harness__ _v_ :two::hammer: _Harnessing big data._
+__harp on the same string__ _idiom_ To dwell tediously and repeatedly upon a single subject or topic, especially in complaint.
+Likened to playing the same note over and over again on a harp.
 __harp on__ _phr v_ :three: (harping on) To talk or write about to an excessive and tedious degree. _She told her she was always harping on him._
 __harridan__ _n_ A vicious and scolding woman, especially an older one. _Syn_ shrew, virago
 __harrow__ _n_